1stage/Aquarius-MX/src/rom/v2-0/README.md

 110 PRINT ERR(0)
 120 PRINT ERR(1)
 ```
-> Sets line 100 as the error handler, forces an error (NEXT without FOR) in line 20, then jumps to 100 and prints `100` for the error handler line, then the error number, then the line the error occured on `20`.
+> Sets line 100 as the error handler, forces an error (NEXT without FOR) in line 20, then jumps to 100 and prints `100` for the error handler line, then the error number, then the line the error occurred on `20`.

 ---
 ## OR